mdnurulmomen/wall-street-doc/README.md

 **You will also need to ensure that the mongodb extension is enabled in your php.ini file.**

-Now, Run the database migrations
+Now, Run the database migrations.
-(**Configure the MongoDB connection & credentials mentioned in .env before migrating**)
+(**Before migration, make sure MongoDB connection is configured**)

     php artisan migrate